Roger Stone, Carter Page volunteer to talk to House committee

 "I would eagerly welcome the chance to speak with the Committee to help finally set the record straight following the false evidence, illegal activities as well as other lies distributed by certain politically-motivated suspects in coordination with the Obama Administration, which defamed me and other Americans," Page wrote in the letter that he provided to CNN.

+Page told CNN he'd prefer the hearing being public, and made the same offer to the Senate Intelligence Committee.

+"My preference is that it be public," Page told CNN, adding he's tired of the "leaks and innuendo."

-The letter comes the same day the House Intelligence Committee chairman Rep. Devin Nunes announced Trump's former campaign chairman Paul Manafort has also agreed to come talk to the committee.
+The letter comes the same day Nunes announced Trump's former campaign chairman, Paul Manafort, has also agreed to come talk to the committee.

 Stone has made recent comments about WikiLeaks that have come under increased scrutiny as the FBI and congressional committees investigate whether Trump associates were involved in Russian efforts to interfere in the 2016 election.